 Your goal for this next step is to sit on the deck of your kayak just behind the cockpit.
 To do so, gently bend at the knees until your hands can reach the sides of your kayak to give you a little extra stability.

-In terms of hand placement, you’ll want to reach the hand that’s closest to the bow of your kayak over to the opposite gunwale so that you can keep the kayak stable as you put more weight into it.
+In terms of hand placement, you’ll want to reach the hand that’s closest to the bow of your kayak over to the opposite gunwale.
+This will keep the kayak stable as you put more weight into it.

 With your hands on opposite gunwales, gently set your hips on the deck of the kayak just behind the cockpit.
 From here, it’s time to twist so that your upper body is pointing towards the bow of your kayak.

-Now it’s time to set your first foot into the cockpit and you’ll want to lead with whichever foot is closest to the bow of your kayak.
+Now, set your first foot into the cockpit.
+You’ll want to lead with whichever foot is closest to the bow of your kayak.

-As you set your first foot into the cockpit, your second foot may need to slide forward towards the bow of your kayak to keep you stable.
+As you set your first foot into the cockpit, your second foot may need to slide forward towards the bow of your kayak.
+This would keep you stable.

-Once you have one foot in, your entire torso should be facing towards the bow of your kayak and your hips should be comfortably in the center of the kayak.
+Once you have one foot in, your entire torso should be facing towards the bow of your kayak.
+Your hips should be comfortably in the center of the kayak.

-By sitting on the deck behind the cockpit, this makes it easier to slide your legs into the cockpit without bending too far at the knees.
+By sitting on the deck behind the cockpit, you can slide your legs into the cockpit without bending too far at the knees.

-But this next step should be done with caution and, if you have a paddle partner, now is a great time to ask him or her to stabilize your kayak from the stern.
+But this next step should be done with caution.
+If you have a paddle partner, now is a great time to ask him to stabilize your kayak from the stern.

-If you don’t focus on keeping your weight aligned with the midline of your kayak to avoid rolling to one side or the other.
+If you don’t focus on keeping your weight aligned with the midline of your kayak, it will roll to one side or the other.

-With your hips remaining on the deck of your kayak behind the cockpit and your hands providing additional points of contact on opposite gunwales, you can lift and slide your second foot into the cockpit until you find yourself in a similar position as the kayaker in the below photo.
+With your hips remaining on the deck of your kayak behind the cockpit and your hands providing additional points of contact on opposite gunwales, you can lift and slide your second foot into the cockpit.
+That is until you find yourself in a similar position as the kayaker in the below photo.

 From here, you’ll want to slightly lift your hips and slide forward until you’re sitting in the seat of your kayak.
 During this step, getting into your kayak seat as quickly as possible can help reduce the likelihood of tipping when you’re still seated on the deck of your kayak.